-Since the development process requires multiple steps and configurations, it is essential to plan the entire development process strategically.
+Since the development process requires multiple steps and configurations, it is essential to plan it strategically.

 A properly planned and processed development strategy would ensure the long-term growth potential of the website.

-Indeed, hiring the right Drupal development company would ensure that the development process is set up accurately.
+Indeed, hiring the right Drupal development company would ensure the development process is set up accurately.

 Experienced developers would handle design configuration, feature integration, coding, back-end/front-end development, and implementation of tools.